Spongebob Writing Essay

 For this article’s context, we are discussing the Spongebob writing essay meme.
 Yet, we could easily analyze mining, wood sculpture, or making burgers in an underwater restaurant where, for some reason, the grill still works.
 The challenge at hand almost does not matter, as the main focus is the character’s personality.

 In literature, we either have characters who act upon the world and force change upon it, or we have characters who change because the world works upon them.
 Each has its charm and nuance.

 For example, Spongebob is the quintessential static protagonist.
 His personality defines the course of the show, and it remains unchanged.
 Nothing in the Spongebob essay writing episode makes Spongeobob be less like himself, yet he continually bends his local reality around his quirks.

-So, how would Spongebob writing an essay differ from him making Krabby Patties?
+So, how would Spongebob essay differ from him making Krabby Patties?
 The answer is that it wouldn’t.
-The key ingredient here is not the essay or the Patty; it’s the character himself.
+The key ingredient here is not the Spongebob essay or the Patty; it’s the character himself.

 He does every task in a Spongebob-ish way, and that’s all that matters.
 A good meta-essay would analyze him in regards to the eternal static character.

 The Spongebob Squarepants writing an essay meme can teach us a lot about human beings and how their motivations work.

 And not only is it a funny scene, but it is very informative.
 Spongebob can be argued to represent the child-like enthusiasm of an unspoiled human psyche.
 Given this perspective, he represents all of us in our most optimistic and playful state.

 While this can be fun for a while, there is a reason why most humans outgrow their child-like dispositions.
 Challenging tasks such as writing essays often require enthusiasm to be tempered by proper expectations and a good schedule.